hyperledger/identus-cloud-agent/docs/docusaurus/credentials/issue.md

 ### Issuing the Credential

-Once the holder has approved the offer and sent a request to the **Issuer**, the **Issuer** will receive the request via DIDComm and update the state of the record to `RequestReceived.`
+Once the holder has approved the offer and sent a request to the **Issuer**, the **Issuer** will receive the request via DIDComm and update the record state to `RequestReceived.`

 The **Issuer** can then use the [`/issue-credentials/records/{recordId}/issue-credential`](/agent-api/#tag/Issue-Credentials-Protocol/operation/issueCredential) endpoint to issue the credential to the holder.